dr-B9n/dr-B9n/README.md

 - 👋 Hi, I’m @dr-B9n.
 I have a diploma in public work, a master's degree in materials and engineering of structures + a PhD in computational mechanics for viscoelastic materials such as Asphalt Concrete.
 - 👀 I’m interested in computational mechanics (fracture and damage mechanics), civil engineering and data science.
 - 🌱 I’m currently learning stramlit, pyTelegramBotAPI and Machine learning.
-- 💞️ I’m looking to collaborate on data scinece project
+- 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me ...

 <!---